Author's Note: The following is an excerpt from the book (click on title): “How to Successfully Handle Passive-Aggressive People."

 For more in-depth information on reducing or eliminating over fifteen types of negative attitudes and feelings, see my book (click on title): “How to Let Go of Negative Thoughts and Emotions.”

 5. In Relatively Mild Situations, Display Superior Composure Through Appropriate Humor.

 Humor is a powerful communication tool.
 Years ago I knew a co-worker who was quite stuck-up.
 One day a colleague of mine said, “Hello, how are you?” to him.
 When the egotistical co-worker ignored her greeting completely, my colleague didn’t feel offended.
 Instead, she smiled good-naturedly and quipped, “That good, huh?”
 This broke the ice and the two of them started a friendly conversation.
 Brilliant.

 When appropriately used, humor can shine light on the truth, disarm difficult behavior, and show that you have superior composure.
-In my reference guide "How to Successfully Handle Passive-Aggressive People," I explain the psychology of humor in conflict resolution, and offer a variety of ways one can use humor to reduce or eliminate difficult behavior.
+In my reference guide (click on title) "How to Successfully Handle Passive-Aggressive People," I explain the psychology of humor in conflict resolution, and offer a variety of ways one can use humor to reduce or eliminate difficult behavior.

 6. In Serious Situations, Proactively Deal with the Problem Early On and Formalize Your Communication.

 With passive-aggressives with whom you need to interact on a regular basis, it’s important to put a stop to any serious, potentially damaging patterns early on.
 Tolerating passive aggression will only encourage the negative behavior to continue and intensify.

 Let yourself, not the passive-aggressive, be the one who sets the tone of the relationship.
 Whenever possible, formalize your daily communication with the passive-aggressive by either putting things in writing, or having a third party present as witness.
 Keep a paper trail of facts, issues, agreements, disagreements, timelines, and deadlines.